isomerpages/csc-corp/pages/faq.md

 </p><h4 id="wrt-officers">Withdrawing / Replacing / Transferring Your Officers for Programmes</h4>

-<p>All requests for withdrawal, replacement and/or transfer of participants are to be submitted by an agency’s training coordinator (TC) via a Withdrawal / Replacement / Transfer Request Form on the CSC LEARN platform.
+<p>All requests for withdrawal, replacement and/or transfer of participants are to be submitted by an agency’s Training Coordinator (TC) via a Withdrawal / Replacement / Transfer Request Form on the CSC LEARN platform.
 CSC will not handle email requests from learners, and will re-direct them back to their TCs.</p>

 <p>TCs will be prompted to provide the following information:</p>